-Thousands Of Migrant Kids Are Starting School In NYC.
-Is The System Prepared?
+Thousands of migrant kids are starting school in NYC.
+Is the system prepared?

 Vanessa's routine in the city, is about to change: as summer ends, she's heading off to school.
 She'll be starting the 8th grade.
-She'll be joining around 20 thousand other migrant children who are starting in New York public schools this month.
-Part of the wave of migration that has come to the city in recent years: around 100 thousand people since last Spring alone.
+She'll be joining around 20,000 other migrant children who are starting in New York public schools this month.
+Part of the wave of migration that has come to the city in recent years: around 100,000 people since last Spring alone.

 Officials have reminded schools that they must accept all children, regardless of their immigration status.
 And they have been encouraging migrant families to send their kids.
 For many families, enrolling a member who could otherwise be working is a financial sacrifice, but one that is well worth it.
 "It's hard for us" admits Alejandra.
 "It's hard for a lot of families, New York is expensive."
 But she says she doesn't want her kid out on the streets with her.
 She herself didn't get to go to school in Ecuador when she was a child.
 "Maybe if I'd had that opportunity", she reflects, "I'd be in a better place today."

 The New York Department of Education says it has hired 188 new ENL teachers.
 And, has 140 other candidates in the works.
-Compared to 20 thousand new students, that feels like a drop in the bucket.
+Compared to 20,000 new students, that feels like a drop in the bucket.

 NPR spoke to teachers throughout the city.
 "The department is vastly underresourced for everything", said Christopher, who asked that we withhold his lastname, out of his employer will retaliate.
 He teaches at a school in Brooklyn.
 He says the new arrivals, are a joy to be around.
 "Every kid we've had so far has been incredibly eager to learn.
 They just want to be kids.
 They want to be children."